Country Club Park Historic District is still consistent with residents who claim their homes are a source of comfort, joy, and pride.

-Our homes are a source of comfort, joy, and pride.
-We recognize, in both metaphor and reality that homes provide shelter, warmth, and security, while presenting images that reflect the identities of those who live within them.
+Country Club Park Historic District History is recognized in both metaphor and reality of homes that homes provide shelter, warmth, and security, while presenting images that reflect the identities of those who live within them.

 But what often goes unnoticed is the history that theses structures hold.
 While archaeologists plumb the depths of distant, ancient sites in search of understanding, we lose the grasp on our recent past by ignoring the history that surrounds us every day.